Checking my trip to the Kuang Si waterfalls

 After breakfast, I try to visit the National Museum.
 This time it is open.
 There are mainly items from the Royal family on display.
 And also an extensive collection of Buddhas from the temples of Luang Prabang.
 In less than an hour, I am through and walk back to the street where I am staying.
 I drink a fruit shake and immediately and order a sandwich to take with me this afternoon.

 Another stroll along the Mekong

-At 12 o’clock I report to the guesthouse again: our boy leaves by bike, I follow him on foot.
-Jokingly, he urges me to hurry up.
-Professional error number two.
+At noon I report to the guesthouse again: our boy leaves by bike.
+I follow him on foot.
+Jokingly, he urges me to hurry up -professional error number two.
 At the travel office, one of the staff tells me I have to be back there at 1.15 pm for the trip to the Kuang Si waterfalls.
 What a lousy organization.
 To kill time I walk a bit along the Mekong river.

 Not too confident in some young Laotions running a tour agency

 Around a quarter past one, I show up at the office again.
 A couple of young Laotians are having lunch there.
 They apparently run this office.
 I am not at ease, partly because nobody makes an effort to give some explanation.
 I even intend if it should turn out that I am the only one who has to go out with one of these guys to just give up the whole trip.
 But a little after half-past two a minibus stops in front of the door, filled with a colorful party, a couple of Englishmen, two Japanese, another Asian couple, and an Australian duo.